UCLA Campus Tour

 On the UCLA campus, the Powell Library serves as the primary library for undergraduate students.
 Even though it has a large amount of available study space, it is frequently overcrowded because the majority of UCLA students consider it to be the best study area.
 The interior architecture has an “old feeling,” which is very relaxing and provides students with a feeling that is entirely their own.

-Although it was finished in 1929, Royce Hall and its iconic front with its twin towers continue to be the most recognizable landmark on the UCLA campus.
-A philosopher who was born in California and gave his name to this structure, Josiah Royce, the exterior of the building is made up of elements that were taken from a variety of Italian sources, most notably the well-known Abbey Church of Sant’Ambrogio in Milan, Italy.
+Although it was finished in 1929, Royce Hall and its iconic front with its twin towers remain the most recognizable landmark on the UCLA campus.
+A philosopher who was born in California and gave his name to this structure, Josiah Royce; the exterior of the building is made up of elements that were taken from a variety of Italian sources, most notably the well-known Abbey Church of Sant’Ambrogio in Milan, Italy.